 The EU considers Jordan an important partner that plays a stabilising role in the Middle East.
 The EU-Jordan association agreement, in force since May 2002, provides the legal basis for this bilateral relationship.
 Jordan was the first Mediterranean partner country to conclude technical negotiations leading to an ‘advanced status’ with the EU in 2010.
 An ENP action plan was adopted in 2012 and new EU-Jordan Partnership Priorities were agreed in June 2022 to guide the relationship until 2027, in line with the new EU Agenda for the Mediterranean and its Economic and Investment Plan.
 The EU and Jordan will further deepen their dialogue and collaboration around three objectives: (i) strengthening cooperation on regional stability and security; (ii) promoting sustainable economic stability; (iii) strengthening good governance and respect for human rights.

 In October 2014, the EU and Jordan launched a Mobility Partnership to manage mobility and migration.
 In addition, Jordan has benefited from EUR 1.08 billion in macro-financial assistance from the EU since 2013.
-The last loan programme of EUR 700 million was adopted in 2020.
-This will help Jordan to support economic stabilisation, enhance public debt sustainability, expedite economic reforms and limit the economic fallout from the coronavirus pandemic.
+The latest loan programme, for EUR 700 million, was adopted in 2020.
+This will help Jordan to support economic stabilisation, enhance public debt sustainability, expedite economic reforms and limit the economic fallout from the COVID-19 pandemic.
 Jordan also receives funding under the ‘Madad Fund’, the EU Regional Trust Fund in Response to the Syrian Crisis.

 E. Lebanon